ltw-webdev-5/curriculum/portfolio-overview.md

       4. Basic, Javascript-free, version — *Weeks 6–10*
       5. Final version — *End of term*

-      *With lots of small filler pieces in between.*
+      *With lots of small filler pieces in between*

   - content: |
       ## Every week will add…

-      - Each week will add onto what was completed before.
+      - Each week will add onto what was completed before
-      - Some weeks will provide in class Q&A and work time.
+      - Some weeks will provide in class Q&A and work time
       - Some weeks will add new features like SEO, accessibility, video, etc.
-      - Some weeks will concentrate on testing.
+      - Some weeks will concentrate on testing

-      *Everything is your portfolio.*
+      *Everything is your portfolio*

   - content: |
       ## Always be working

-      *Every week you should be working on your portfolio—period.*
+      *Every week you should be working on your portfolio—period*

   - content: |
       ## Start now!